nandovelazquez/text-editor/readme.md

 I wrote this text editor back around 2008 during my university days.
 It wasn't anything fancy—just a project I cobbled together to test out of my microprocessors final exam.

+Since I don't have access anymore to a x86 proccessor, I used the AI to generate the screenshots.

 ---

 ## Screenshots